Too Many Choices

 Are You Giving Your Prospective Customers Too Many Choices?

-Large breakfast menu is easily accomplished with the many combinations of eggs, pancakes, waffles, bacon, etc. But with sandwiches they had so many ingredients such as crab, shrimp, numerous meats, cheese, avocados, and the list went on and on.
-Some ingredients would spoil rapidly and therefore it would have to be tossed.
+Large breakfast menu easy to accomplish with the many combinations of eggs, pancakes, waffles, bacon, etc. But with sandwiches the list of ingredients of crab, shrimp, numerous meats, cheese, avocados, etc. soon spoil and need to be tossed.

-I loved the crab and shrimp choices with the many different breads.
-They were not a seafood restaurant or even by the ocean which would be a draw for people visiting the waterfront.
+I loved the crab and shrimp sandwiches served on various choices of bread.
+They were not a seafood restaurant or even by the ocean.
+A large choice of seafood sandwiches for people visiting the waterfront would then make sense.

-Not sure if they thought an upgrade would help boost sales.
-Soon they were closed for awhile with a remodeling endeavor.
-When they reopened customers came back and continued for awhile.
+Not sure if they thought an upgrade would help boost sales, but they closed for a remodeling endeavor.
+When they reopened customers came back.

 More is not always better

-They had raised their prices, which seemed fair enough as with what they put on your plate, it was a bargain.
+They raised their prices, which seemed fair enough with the amount of food they put on your plate, still a bargain.
 But they missed the mark on this decision.
-People were not wanting such a massive plate of food.
-It would have been wiser to keep the prices the same and maybe take off the garnish and a few less french fries.
-The menu should have been down-sized to a more manageable assortment.
+People did not want a massive plate of food.
+Been wiser to keep the same prices, take off the garnishes, and serve a few less french fries.
+The menu, down-sized to a more manageable assortment.

 Too many choices put them into a spiral downwards and soon they went out of business, selling the building to a franchise.
-The building was completely remodeled.
-If they had only changed the way they did business things would have been different.
-The location was ideal and customer possibility was increasing as new buildings were going up.
+If they had made smarter changes to the business, the outcome would have been different.
+The location being ideal and customer possibility increasing as new buildings were being constructed in the area.

 Too many choices and you lose sales

 We all like lots of choices, but in reality we actually don’t.
-In marketing when we are given too many choices we are inclined to not make any choice.
-If people have 3 choices they can make a decision quickly, but if they are given 10 things to choose from it will be much more difficult.
+In marketing when given too many choices we are inclined to not make any choice.
+If people have 3 choices, they can make a decision quickly, but if given 10 things to choose from it will be much more difficult.
 They may end up not making any choice for fear of making the wrong one.